Redawt/f4-frost-guide/compatability.md

 ---

 #### Not sure if a mod is compatible with FROST or not?
-Ask your question on our [Discord Server](https://discord.com/invite/BaKsm7Fn4A)!
+Ask your question on our [FROST Discord Server](https://discord.com/invite/BaKsm7Fn4A)!

 ## How can I figure out if a mod is compatible with FROST?